castframework/finastra-token-reporter/README.md

 Start by creating your cdk lib by running `ng g @nrwl/angular:lib foo --directory=cdk --simpleModuleName`.

-And then run `ng g component foo --project=cdk-foo --flat` to generate a new component.
+And then run `ng g component foo --project=cdk-foo --flat --export` to generate a new component.

 ### Generate a library